 Musculoskeletal Disorders Rehabilitation

-The locomotor system consists of bones, ligaments, tendons, cartilage, muscles, fascia, as well as blood and lymphatic vessels, and nerve formations that support them.
-Disruption of any of these functions leads to serious disorders, which can only be eliminated by addressing the root cause.
-This is the main advantage of treating locomotor diseases at Professor Blum’s Centre – a patented proprietary diagnostic system that identifies the root cause, mechanism, and degree of pathological changes in each of the macro-blocks:
+The musculoskeletal system consists of bones, ligaments, tendons, cartilage, muscles, fascia, as well as the blood vessels, lymphatics, and nerves that support them.
+Disruptions in any of these structures can lead to serious problems, which can only be resolved by eliminating the root cause.
+This is the essence of musculoskeletal disorders rehabilitation.

 - Tissue architecture disruption